standardhealth/fsh-icare/ig-data/input/pagecontent/index.md

 <h1><a name="Contacts"></a>Contact Information</h1>

 <p>For inquiries regarding ICAREdata Project, contact <a href="mailto:sirivinti@mitre.org">Ammu Irivinti</a>.</p>
-<p>For questions or issues related to this implementation guide, please use our <a href="https://github.com/standardhealth/fsh-icare/issues">GitHub issue tracker</a>.</p>
+<p>For questions or issues related to this implementation guide, please use our <a href="https://github.com/standardhealth/fsh-icare/issues">ICAREdata GitHub issue tracker</a>.</p>
-<p>For questions or issues regarding the content of mCODE implementation guide, please use the <a href="https://standardhealthrecord.atlassian.net/projects/MCODE/issues/">mCODE JIRA issue tracker</a>.</p>
+<p>For questions or issues regarding the content of mCODE implementation guide, please use the <a href="https://github.com/standardhealth/fsh-mcode/issues">mCODE GitHub issue tracker</a>.</p>

    </div>